Central Valley Community Foundation

 Overview

 The Central Valley Community Foundation (CVCF) has been a trusted partner in philanthropy in the Central Valley for over 50 years, established as a trust in 1966.
-As the only nationally accredited community foundation in California's Central Valley, CVCF serves six counties with approximately $90 million in assets and awarded over $17 million in grants in 2023.
+As the only nationally accredited community foundation in California's Central Valley, CVCF serves six counties with $161 million in assets (2023) and reported over $27 million in total expenses in 2023 (per Form 990).
 The foundation has given 900+ grants in the last decade and raised $200+ million since 2017 for Central Valley initiatives.

 CVCF's mission is to "connect capital and communities for a just and thriving Central Valley" with a vision of "The Central Valley: No barriers.
 Just opportunity.
 All people."
-Equity is central to the foundation's operations, symbolized by an equal sign at the center of their logo.
-The foundation serves as backbone organization for major regional initiatives including the Fresno DRIVE (a $4.2 billion, 10-year investment plan) and the F3 (Fresno-Merced Future of Food) coalition, which secured $65.1 million from the U.S. Economic Development Administration—the largest award under the $1 billion Build Back Better Regional Challenge.
+Equity is central to the foundation's operations, symbolised by an equal sign at the centre of their logo.
+The foundation serves as backbone organisation for major regional initiatives including the Fresno DRIVE (a $4.2 billion, 10-year investment plan) and the F3 (Fresno-Merced Future of Food) coalition, which secured $65.1 million from the U.S. Economic Development Administration—the largest award under the $1 billion Build Back Better Regional Challenge.

 Under the leadership of President & CEO Ashley Swearengin (former Mayor of Fresno, appointed 2017), CVCF maintains rigorous accountability standards through accreditation under National Standards for U.S. Community Foundations, involving peer review of over 100 checkpoints for operational excellence.